 As soon as the French Revolution broke out, the revolutionaries saw the square as the place to put a guillotine for the decapitation of important people and nobles - kings such as like Louis the 16th, Queen Marie Antoinette, and so on.
 The statue of Louis the 15th was smashed to pieces and the square became the "Place de la Révolution".

-After the period of decapitation ended, the name of the square changed again - this time to the "Square of Agreement".
+After the period of decapitation ended, the name of the square changed again - this time to the "Square of Agreement."
 The guillotine was removed and replaced with the Egyptian obelisk.

-The obelisk was given to France as a gift by the Egyptian governor Muhammad Ali and it took five years until they managed to transfer it from the ruins of an ancient Egyptian temple in Luxor to the Place de la Concorde.
+The obelisk was given to France as a gift by the Egyptian governor Muhammad Ali and it took five years until it was managed to transfer it from the ruins of an ancient Egyptian temple in Luxor to the Place de la Concorde.
 The obelisk was only properly placed in 1836, after a complicated and complex procedure whose description was immortalized on his base - where the many mechanical means used to bring the obelisk to the square, weighing 255 tons, are described.

 In 1998 the French government added a small golden pyramid to the head to complete the missing upper part (that was probably stolen in Egypt).